Finding Freedom biography expected to reveal Prince Harry - more than Meghan - wanted 'out' of the Royal Family

 Staff appeared to turn their nose up at the idea of kowtowing to the demands of "an actress on a cable show" when they had "signed up to serve Queen and country".
 News that Meghan had made Kate cry during a bridesmaid's dress fitting for Princess Charlotte hardly endeared her to Cambridge loyalists either.

-Advisors were already put out that the Sussexes were increasingly operating in a silo - refusing to give Buckingham Palace advance notice that Meghan was in labour, and deciding Archie's christening date before informing the Queen, which consequently means she couldn't make it.
+Advisers were already put out that the Sussexes were increasingly operating in a silo - refusing to give Buckingham Palace advance notice that Meghan was in labour, and deciding Archie's christening date before informing the Queen, which consequently meant she couldn't make it.

-"There was certainly this growing unease among staff, thinking - they are acting as if they are bigger than this institution, who the hell do they think they are?" said the source.
+"There was certainly this growing unease among staff, thinking - they are acting as if they are bigger than this institution, who the hell do they think they are?" the source said.

 Yet while Finding Freedom may accuse both courtiers and the press of being motivated by racism - anti-Americanism, combined with a refusal to see the monarchy overhauled on the whim of the sixth-in-line to the throne, may emerge as a more accurate description.